aghassel/MediCarousel/README.md

 - [Conclusion and Future Outlook](#conclusion-and-future-outlook)

 ## Introduction
-Medicarasouel is a portable voice-activated surgical assistant to address surgical delays, staff shortages, and infection risks, in all public hospitals and in the front line.
+MediCarousel is a portable voice-activated surgical assistant to address surgical delays, staff shortages, and infection risks, in all public hospitals and the front line.

 ## Problem Statement

 The global challenges in healthcare take on a new level of urgency.
 The escalating demand for healthcare services worldwide has already stretched the capacity of public health services, with 90% reporting being overwhelmed.
 In places like Ontario, the underutilization of hospitals due to staffing shortages, particularly among nurses, highlights the widespread nature of these challenges.
-Additionally, the rise in surgical delays and the alarming rate of post-surgical infections, as indicated by the WHO's report of 11% in low- to middle-income countries, underlining the need for improvement in surgical procedures and hospital efficiency.
+Additionally, the rise in surgical delays and the alarming rate of post-surgical infections, as indicated by the WHO's report of 11% in low- to middle-income countries, underline the need for improvement in surgical procedures and hospital efficiency.

 However, these issues become even more critical in the war-torn regions of Ukraine.
 The main problem that needs urgent attention is the provision of sterile tools and automated assistance in surgeries on the front lines.
 In an environment where healthcare facilities are severely damaged or destroyed, as seen with nearly one in ten Ukrainian hospitals impacted, the ability to perform safe and effective surgeries is severely compromised.
 The goal is to ensure that medical practitioners in these conflict zones have access to sterile surgical tools and automated systems to aid in procedures, a necessity for addressing the immediate and pressing healthcare needs in these areas.
 This approach not only addresses the unique challenges posed by the war but also sets a precedent for handling similar crises in healthcare globally.